italian dessert recipes

 What's the best cocoa?

 A good quality cocoa!
 This is a DOUBLE chocolate brownie recipe.
-So - you want all aspects of the chocolate to have some quality to them.
+So the choice of your chocolate is what gives this it's flavor.
 So let's just use common sense.
 No Dollar Store cocoa!
 No expired chips or cocoa.
 AND only use OFF brand if you like the taste it gives you and you are familiar with it.

 Can I use other types of chips?